-- Funeral gatherings restrictions lifted a little with mourners not exceeding 30 allowed, up from the maximum of 20 people previously allowed. - Shops closed except for those selling food, medicine and other essential services. - Contact-tracing for suspected infected persons to be conducted for further follow-up, testing, and treatment. - Hospitality establishments including hotels, restaurants, and coffee shops to register all customers patronizing their premises.
-This is to aid in contract tracing. - As from 22nd July 2020 all staff of national parks, airports, and hotels near tourist sites to be tested every two weeks for COVID-19 as the country prepares to start receiving international flights beginning 1st August 2020. - Citizens urged to use mobile money and online banking whenever possible to limit the transfer of paper money and minimize person to person contacts - The World Bank on April 7th, 2020 approved a USD 14.3 million (RWF 13.65 billion) International Development Association (IDA) credit as emergency response towards efforts to contain COVID-19. - New Guidelines for the Mining sector issued on 5th June 2020 and included: mining operators and quarry owners to provide relevant personal protective equipment (PPEs) to all workers, and miners to put in place contact tracing programmes. - On 4th June 2020 both Kamembe Town in Rusizi District put under total lockdown f for two weeks.
-Travel in and out of the district restricted. - Public transport within the district of Rusizi is restricted and only cargo transporting vehicles either transiting or destined for the district would be allowed to continue operating. - Beginning 1st July the Ministry of Health launched a random street testing survey in Kigali City to assess COVID-19 situation.

-- Maximum utilization of non-intrusive cargo scanners for homogeneous goods. - The whole clearance process for imports, exports and transit is conducted in the Rwanda Electronic Single Window (RESW) which minimizes to a great extent any human intervention. - Authorized trucks carry not more than two people including the driver. - All cargo and conveyors shall be offloaded and transshipped at the Customs point of entry (i.e. Rusumo and Kagitumba Customs Border Posts). - Warehousing facilities available for loading, offloading and warehousing of cargo at the entry points; - Inland Cargo depots shall be availed for effective loading and transshipment exercises at the Customs entry point; - Clearing of goods to be done using the pre-clearance mechanisms currently in place i.e. SCT Clearance framework and payment of duties and taxes before the arrival of the goods quick release at the entry border posts; - All declaration documents accompanying cargo must be submitted electronically to customs administration to avoid paper manipulation; - Clearing agents must declare the full detailed description of goods to expedite the clearance and release of goods; - Clients with perishable goods and consignments that require special warehousing facilities such as petroleum products shall be allowed to proceed to destination after change of crew members (truck drivers) in respect with the current health quidelines in places; - Transit cargo to be escorted upon entry to the final destination and truck drivers to stop only at designated points. - The Central Bank of Rwanda provided a Rwf50 billion (\$54 million) facility and reduced the reserve requirement ratio for commercial banks from 5 per cent to 4 per cent to support the country's banking sector. - The IMF emergency support under the Rapid Credit Facility in March 2020 provided Rwanda with a \$109.4 million (Rwanda Francs 104 billion) for Covid-19-related pressures on trade, tourism and foreign exchange reserves.
-The support will also provide much-needed resources for health expenditure and for households and firms affected by the COVID-19 crisis. - From 14th April 2020 Rwanda benefited from USD \$11 million (RWF 10.5 billion) debt service relief from the International Monetary Fund for an initial period of 6 months.

-Coordinating Ministry (National Contact Points) Ministry of Trade and Industry B. P. 73 KIGALI Rwanda

-Tel: +250-784855445, +250788415515

-Email: ps@mineacom.gov.rw msebera@minicom.gov.rw
+Preventive Measures in Place As from 22nd July 2020 all staff of national parks, airports, and hotels near tourist sites to be tested every two weeks for COVID-19 as the country prepares to start receiving international flights beginning 1st August 2020.
+Citizens urged to use mobile money and online banking whenever possible to limit the transfer of paper money and minimize person to person contacts The World Bank on April 7th, 2020 approved a USD 14.3 million (RWF 13.65 billion International Development Association (IDA) credit as emergency response toward efforts to contain COVID-19.
+New Guidelines for the Mining sector issued on 5th June 2020 and included: mining operators and quarry owners to provide relevant personal protective equipment (PPEs) to all workers, and miners to put in place contact tracing programmes.
+On 4th June 2020 both Kamembe Town in Rusizi District put under total lockdown f for two weeks.
+Travel in and out of the district restricted.
+Public transport within the district of Rusizi is restricted and only cargo transporting vehicles either transiting or destined for the district would be allowed to continue operating.
+Beginning 1st July the Ministry of Health launched a random street testing survey in Kigal City to assess COVID-19 situation.
+Trade Facilitation / Business Support Maximum utilization of non-intrusive cargo scanners for homogeneous goods.
+The whole clearance process for imports, exports and transit is conducted in the Rwand: Electronic Single Window (RESW) which minimizes to a great extent any human interventior Authorized trucks carry not more than two people including the driver.
+All cargo and conveyors shall be offloaded and transshipped at the Customs point of entr (i.e. Rusumo and Kagitumba Customs Border Posts).
+Warehousing facilities available for loading, offloading and warehousing of cargo at the entry points; Inland Cargo depots shall be availed for effective loading and transshipment exercises a the Customs entry point; Clearing of goods to be done using the pre-clearance mechanisms currently in place i.e. SCT Clearance framework and payment of duties and taxes before the arrival of the good quick release at the entry border posts; All declaration documents accompanying cargo must be submitted electronically to customs administration to avoid paper manipulation; Clearing agents must declare the full detailed description of goods to expedite the clearance and release of goods; Clients with perishable goods and consignments that require special warehousing facilitie such as petroleum products shall be allowed to proceed to destination after change o crew members (truck drivers) in respect with the current health guidelines in places; Transit cargo to be escorted upon entry to the final destination and truck drivers to stop only at designated points.
+The Central Bank of Rwanda provided a Rwf50 billion (\$54 million) facility and reduced the reserve requirement ratio for commercial banks from 5 per cent to 4 per cent to support the country's banking sector.
+The IMF emergency support under the Rapid Credit Facility in March 2020 provided Rwandi with a \$109.4 million (Rwanda Francs 104 billion) for Cov Coordinating Ministry (Na- tional Contact service relief from the International Monetary Fund for an initial period of 6 months.
+Ministry of Trade and Industry B. P. 73 KIGALI Rwanda Tel: +250-784855445, +250788415515 Points) Email: ps@mineacom.gov.rw msebera@minicom.gov.rw